 Place a steamer basket ($20, Target) in a large skillet with sides or a saucepan.
 Add water to just below the bottom of the steamer basket.
 Bring water to boiling and add green beans.
 Cook whole, cut, or french-cut green beans, covered, 10 to 18 minutes or until crisp-tender.

-Make our steamed Minted French Green Beans for alongside your dinner tonight.
+Make our steamed Lemony Green Beans and Arugula to go with your dinner tonight.

 How to Blanch Green Beans